bbatsov/clojure-style-guide/README.md

     (defn foo ...)
     ```

-* Keep lines up to 80 characters.
+* Where feasible, avoid making lines longer than 80 characters.
 * Avoid trailing whitespace.
 * Use one file per namespace.
 * Start every namespace with a comprehensive `ns` form, comprised of `import`s, `require`s, `refer`s and `use`s.